-Southwest Montana is home to four unique craft distilleries.
+Southwest Montana is home to five unique craft distilleries.
 Like our micro-breweries, each of the distillers in Southwest Montana has a unique story to tell as part of our charming communities.

 Craft distillers are gaining popularity across the U.S. and more and more people are including a visit to a distillery on their Montana itinerary.
 For locals and visitors alike, these businesses serve as community gathering spaces and the perfect place to rest your feet after a long day exploring Southwest Montana.

-While it is possible to visit all four distilleries in a day (319 mile loop), we recommend spending more time in the communities to have a true Montana experience.
+While it is possible to visit all five distilleries in a day (a 260 mile loop), we recommend spending more time in the communities to have a true Montana experience.
 That being said, we took a whirlwind trip around Southwest Montana just to share our experience with you!

 Our first stop of the day was Willie’s Distillery in Ennis, Montana.
 You may be wondering why Ennis first?
 The answer is simple: Willie’s opens at 9:00am.

 Right off the bat we were welcomed by the tasting room staff and found ourselves at the bar asking questions and getting a full run-down on the spirits, their tasting notes and even a little back story on the distillery.
 The tasting room is set up with a large glass window to the production floor, so while we were unable to tour the facility, we could catch a glimpse of the copper pot still made by Bavarian Holstein Stills from Germany.

 Willie and Robin Blazer opened the distillery in 2010 with the goal of “creating brands and products that embody the independent spirit and authenticity of the American West while supporting its local economy and residents.”
 Willie is a veteran of the United States Armed Forces which has played a significant role in the business.